aaronkwhite/bootstrap-jekyll/README.md

  git clone git@github.com:aaronkwhite/bootstrap-jekyll.git project-name
 ```

-The core components are located in the *source* directory, so you can better oranize your content and stucture.
+The core components are located in the *source* directory, so you can better organize your content and stucture.

 This repo is uing Bootstrap LESS & Font-Awesome LESS, located in the root directory.
 You'll need to setup compass or use Codekit to compile the LESS into the `source/assets/stylesheets` directory.